 Who we are

-Walking With Wisdom offers strength-based workshops that support First Nations female youth and women to navigate everyday life with clarity, confidence, and emotional resilience.
+Walking With Wisdom offers strength-based workshops that support women and youth to navigate everyday life with clarity, confidence, and emotional resilience.

 A woman hugging a large tree in a forest with tall trees in the background.